Zoe34/time-travel/README.md

 - Python linting was used to check for any problems during the development of the game.

 ## Deployment
-The repository was created in Github using "New" on the right - hand side in the repository section.
+The repository was created in GitHub using "New" on the right - hand side in the repository section.
 The template was provided by Code Institute: https://github.com/Code-Institute-Org/python-essentials-template

 ### GitHub:
 To open the code for this project through GitHub enter https://github.com/Zoe34/time-travel.git into the browser.
-Click the green "Gitpod" button
+Click the green "Gitpod" button.
 Click "cancel" and then "More actions"; "Open in browser"

 ### Deploying to Heroku: